 - Having a family history of OSA

-- Using alcohol, sedative drugs, or drugs that affect breathing
+- Using alcohol, sedative drugs, or drugs that affect muscle tone or sleep

-- Having certain health problems, including some lung and heart diseases or disorders that affect thyroid hormones or growth hormone
+- Having certain health problems, including disorders that affect thyroid hormones or growth hormone

 What Are the Risk Factors for Central Sleep Apnea?